jonmikeli/azure-devops-commands/README.md

 The script can be useful in contexts where the Team Projects need to be created in an industrialized manner and according to specific rules/configurations.

 ## Covered steps
- - Team project creation
+ - Team Project creation
  - Teams creation
  - Areas creation
- - Permissions between Areas and Teams
+ - Areas and Teams permissions
- - Permissions of the Teams (group memberships)
+ - Teams memberships
  - Repository creations
- - Repository policies configuration
+ - Configuration of policies (repository)
  - Wiki creation
  - Structure of folders at pipeline level
- - Group of variables per repository with default values
+ - Group of variables (per repository) with default values
- - Extensions installations
+ - Extensions installation

 The other fields cannot be scripted for now.

+The names of projects, repositories, areas, folders, teams, etc are normed and follow certain types of practices.

 ## How to use the scripts?
 ### Scripts